dhoh0001/ITO5046-Assignment3/README.md

                  navigate to other screens.
        > add welcome message, Welcome!
 Current Date: Last challenge date:

-    4) Data entry screen
+    4) Data entry screen - this is now the create challenge screen
        > Allow the user to enter details with appropriate UI elements.
        > Add the Save and Edit buttons.
        > After Save, disable data entry, enabled if Edit is clicked.
        > Provide confirmation or error messages.
-    5) Data showcase and Android room - table view
+    5) Data showcase and Android room - table view - this is now the view challenge screen
        > Store all data using the Android room with all the components(repository, ViewModel, LiveData) in a table.
        > The Save button in Task 3 will insert all this data in room and the update